 Though there have been recent declines, the incarcerated population of the United States has in increased by 500% over the past four decades.25 People of color have consistently been overrepresented in carceral facilities and compose an estimated two-thirds of the total incarcerated population.
 The prison population is also aging, with 1 in 7 serving life in prison,26 potentially resulting in potentially greater heat vulnerability to those incarcerated.
 Structural racism manifests in persistently higher proportions and rates of incarcerated people being people of color.27 Acknowledging and accounting for the role structural racism plays in incarceration communities of color is critical to understand both key vulnerabilities to heat as well as contextualizing solutions to exposure to heat.
 Appropriate preparation for periods of elevated heat is also critical.
 For example, seasonal forecasts could help facilities prepare for summer heat waves to reduce the impacts of hazardous conditions for incarcerated communities.

 Our work highlights how incarcerated populations in the United States are systematically exposed to potentially hazardous heat with the greatest exposure and rates of increase concentrated in state-run institutions.
 Federal, state, and local laws mandating safe temperature ranges, enhanced social and physical infrastructure, and health system interventions could mitigate the effect of heat exposure on this underserved and overburdened group.
 Underlying this is the need for a fundamental overhaul to the perception and treatment of incarcerated people in environmental public health policy and regulatory action.
-Further work is critical to both comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts their health, to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.
+Further work is critical to comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts their health, to build reliable and validated datasets of cooling mechanisms in prisons and jails, to directly measure indoor temperatures in prisons and jails, and to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.
 Doing so is critical to environmental justice, particularly for incarcerated people with limited social and political agency.

 References